twils0/styled-inline-additions/README.md

 # styled-inline-additions

-styled-inline-additions is an extremely fast and light-weight (no dependencies; ~16.2 KB minified; ~4.4 KB minified + gzipped) module that converts an object of inline styles, with a few unique syntax additions to accomodate selectors, pseudo-classes, pseudo-elements, and media queries, to a string of valid CSS. styled-inline-additions also provides a small amount of error/typo correction (possibly more to come).
+styled-inline-additions is an extremely fast and light-weight (no dependencies; ~16.2 KB minified; ~4.4 KB minified + gzipped) module that converts an object of inline styles, with a few unique syntax additions to accommodate selectors, pseudo-classes, pseudo-elements, and media queries, to a string of valid CSS. styled-inline-additions also provides a small amount of error/typo correction (possibly more to come).

 - [Performance Demo](https://codesandbox.io/s/v6nx2nx11l) demo to showcase performance;
 - [Getting Started](#getting-started) for a basic example;